jhwist/octopress/source/_posts/2013-05-24-running-shoes.markdown

 Get them on [Amazon.com](http://www.amazon.com/gp/product/B00AZY84QS/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00AZY84QS&linkCode=as2&tag=runbikcod03-20) or [Amazon.de](http://www.amazon.de/gp/product/B001M5BU9M/ref=as_li_ss_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=B001M5BU9M&linkCode=as2&tag=runbikcod-21).

 ## Adidas Adipure Trainer 360 ##
 After saying goodbye to the ASICS, I figured I needed a new pair of shoes to spread the load and have some shoe rotation going on again.
-This time I new what to ask for in the shop and tried several different pairs of minimal running shoes.
+This time I knew what to ask for in the shop and tried several different pairs of minimal running shoes.
 The Adipure Tr360 wasn't my first choice, but - for whatever reason - all the others didn't feel right (amongst them the very same Merrell Flux Glove that I bought in May this year).

 {%imgcap http://assets.runbikeco.de/shoes-adidas-overview.jpg Adidas Adipure Trainer 360 %}